mjc-school/MJC-School/stage #2.5/module #4 REST Basics - Spring Web/module_description.md

 - **Level 1 - different URLs for different resources but use a single HTTP method (typically POST):** <br> API design at Level 1 is all about using different URLs to interact with the different resources in your application but only a single HTTP verb – generally HTTP POST.
 These services will give each resource, available in the application, a unique URI.
 A unique URI separately identifies one unique resource – and that makes these REST API better than level zero.

-- **Level 2 - HTTP Verbs:** <br>
+- **Level 2 - different URIs and HTTP Verbs for manipulating resources:** <br>
-- Level 2 of maturity uses different URIs and HTTP Methods, but does not use the HATEOAS.
+REST API of Level 2 uses different URIs and HTTP Methods, but does not use the HATEOAS.
 Such RSET API supports several of the HTTP verbs on each exposed resource – Create, Read, Update and Delete (CRUD) operations.
 Here the state of resources, typically representing business entities, can be manipulated over the network.Maturity level 2 is the most popular usecase of REST principles, which advocate using different verbs based on the HTTP request methods, while the system can have multiple resources.

-- **Level 3 - Hypermedia Controls:** <br>
+- **Level 3 - different URIs and HTTP Verbs and HATEOAS:** <br>
+REST API of Level 3 is the most mature level of Richardson’s model, which encourages easy discoverability.
+This level makes it easy for the responses to be self-descriptive by using HATEOAS.
+Level 3 leads the service consumers through a trail of resources, causing application state transitions as a result.

 ## Some definitions related to REST API